On the stabilization of the topological complexity of graph braid groups: Introduction

 \section{Introduction}

 Collision-free motion planning on graphs is a well-studied problem of significant theoretical and practical interest.
 One measure of the difficulty of this problem is provided by the quantity $\mathrm{TC}(\Conf_k(\graf))$, where $\mathrm{TC}$ denotes Farber's topological complexity \cite{Farber:TCMP} and $\Conf_k(\graf)$ the configuration space of $k$ ordered points on $\graf$.
-In 2005, Farber formulated a conjecture regarding this quantity \cite{Farber:CFMPG}, which we find most illuminating separated into three statements, motivated by the study of homological stability phenomena (see, e.g., \cite{ChurchEllenbergFarb:FIMSRSG}).
-As a matter of notation, we write $m(\graf)$ for the number of vertices of $\graf$ of valence at least $3$. \begin{itemize} \item {\bf Stability.} For some $k_0$, the sequence $\left(\mathrm{TC}(\Conf_k(\graf))\right)_{k\geq k_0}$ is constant. \item {\bf Stable value.} The equality $\mathrm{TC}(\Conf_{k_0}(\graf))=2m(\graf)$ holds. \item {\bf Stable range.} We may take $k_0= 2m(\graf)$. \end{itemize} What Farber conjectured, and what the author later proved \cite{Knudsen:TCPGBGSM} and generalized to the ``higher'' topological complexity $\mathrm{TC}_r$ \cite{Rudyak:HATC}, is that these three statements hold provided $\graf$ is connected with $m(\graf)\geq 2$.
+In 2005, Farber formulated a conjecture regarding this quantity \cite{Farber:CFMPG}, which we find most illuminating separated into three statements.\footnote{This division is motivated by the study of homological stability phenomena.
+The possibility of a connection between stability in that context and in ours remains unexplored.} As a matter of notation, we write $m(\graf)$ for the number of vertices of $\graf$ of valence at least $3$. \begin{itemize} \item {\bf Stability.} For some $k_0$, the sequence $\left(\mathrm{TC}(\Conf_k(\graf))\right)_{k\geq k_0}$ is constant. \item {\bf Stable value.} The equality $\mathrm{TC}(\Conf_{k_0}(\graf))=2m(\graf)$ holds. \item {\bf Stable range.} We may take $k_0= 2m(\graf)$. \end{itemize} What Farber conjectured, and what the author later proved \cite{Knudsen:TCPGBGSM} and generalized to the sequential or higher topological complexity $\mathrm{TC}_r$ \cite{Rudyak:HATC}, is that these three statements hold provided $\graf$ is connected with $m(\graf)\geq 2$.

-Somewhat surprisingly, the obvious analogue of Farber's conjecture is false for the unordered configuration spaces $B_k(\graf):=\Conf_k(\graf)$; indeed, it is already false for linear trees \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG}.
-Our main result shows that this failure can be repaired for most graphs at the cost of a worsened stable range.
+Somewhat surprisingly, the obvious analogue of Farber's conjecture is false for the unordered configuration spaces $B_k(\graf):=\Conf_k(\graf)/\Sigma_k$; indeed, it is already false for linear trees \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG}.
+So little is known about these spaces, however, that it has so far been totally unclear whether this failure is a failure of stability per se, or rather a failure of the stable value or stable range to coincide with their ordered counterparts.

+Our main result shows that, for most graphs, the failure is merely that of a weaker stable range.
+As a matter of terminology, we say that a vertex $v$ is non-separating if its complement is connected.

 \begin{theorem} Let $\graf$ be a connected graph with $m(\graf)\geq2$, and fix $r>0$.
 If $\graf$ has no non-separating trivalent vertices, then there exists $k_0$ such that, for all $k\geq k_0$, we have the equality We may take $k_0$ to be $2m(\graf)$ plus the number of trivalent vertices of $\graf$. \end{theorem}